by Thomas Mejtoft, PhD

 When writing a paper, thesis, or report, screenshots from web, desktop, or mobile applications are, from time to time, essential for the reader to understand the content of the publication.
 Since screenshots, usually, are not your original work, you need to credit the source somehow.
 It is tricky to navigate the dos and don’ts when using screenshots.

-A screenshot is a reproduction of the content displayed on the screen of a computer or a digital device.
-Hence, a screenshot in a publication is used to show e.g., the content or structure of a software, application, or other digital environment.
+Fair use of screenshots.
 Since the function of the screenshot and the fair use of screenshots is to show a e.g., structure, graphical elements, or an environment, a screenshot cannot be used to bypass copyright.
-Consequently, you are not allowed to screenshot e.g., an image or figure from a source under copyright with the idea to just use the figure and not show the environment etc. Using a screenshot to use a figure, photo or other source under copyright, is the same as using the original image, head here for more information about How to cite and use of figures from other sources.
-If a work that is clearly under copyright is present in the screenshot (and not necessary for the use of the screenshot, e.g., artistic work, figures, etc.) it is recommended to e.g., blur out these parts of the screenshot.
+Consequently, you are not allowed to screenshot e.g., an image or figure from a source under copyright with the idea to just use the figure and not show the environment etc. Using a screenshot to reproduce a figure, photo or other source under copyright, is the same as using the original image, head here for more information about How to cite and use of figures from other sources.
+If a work, that is clearly under copyright, is present in a screenshot (and not necessary for the use of the screenshot, e.g., artistic work, figures, etc.) it is recommended to e.g., blur out these parts of the screenshot.

 When submitting a thesis, report, or paper to a university for examination, copyrighted figures (e.g., photos, figures, diagrams, etc.) tables, or similar cannot be used in the report without permission from the copyright owner (this is however a general statement, no publication should contain copyrighted figures without proper permission).
 This is due to both legal and ethical reasons.
 Since almost all material is under some type of copyright (if not explicitly under public license), this applies to most photos, graphics, illustrations, tables, etc. found in print or digital sources.
 There are two problems that can occur, (1) if material is used without the appropriate citation, it is regarded as plagiarism, and (2) if a copyrighted work is used (i.e. a figure, table, etc. is copied and placed in your work) without permission, it is (most certainly) a copyright violation.
 The latter can occur even if the correct citation is used and vice versa.